RubaiMahmud/project_470/README.md

 ## Usage notes
 - Login / registration handled via flask-login; admin users have elevated routes.
 - Audio assets are streamed from GridFS.
-When uploading songs, the file is stored into GridFS and referenced by ObjectId.
+When uploading songs, the file is stored into GridFS
-- The global player reads the song list from DOM elements containing data attributes (data-url / data-id).
-Next/previous behavior follows DOM order.
-- To modify player behavior (shuffle, repeat, queue), edit `static/js/player.js`.

 ## Admin and data management
 - Admin routes allow uploading songs, adding artists and albums, and editing metadata.